bmcphail05/jobtalk/draft.md

 The last research question that I set out to answer in this study is whether these associations are different between adherents and non-adherents.

 To get at this question, I ran additional models with all of the same variables but I included with cross-level interaction terms between the number of sites for each religion in prefectures and the religious identities of the individual respondents.
 This approach allows me to test for example whether the effect of the presence of Buddhism in Chinese prefectures is different for Buddhists than for non-Buddhists.
 First, I do this with the total number of religious sites, and then I do it for each religion.
 In short, these models show no evidence that the effects that I've just been sharing about are different by the religious identity of individuals.
 This suggests that the effect of the religious environment on self-rated health is no different for religious adherents than it is for non-adherents.
-And I find this to be the case for my

 # Conclusion

+So to quickly summarize these findings.

+A greater overall presence of religion in Chinese prefectures does not appear to be associated with self-rated health.
+This suggests that the religious environment does not have a single overall effect.
+Given that some religions have positive associations and some have negative associations, these effects are likely canceling one another out.

-No evidence that greater presence of overall religion in Chinese prefectures is associated with self-rated health among older Chinese adults.
+In terms of separate effects by religious groups, we see that a greater presence of Daoism and Protestantism is associated with **better** self-rated health among older adults.
+And these associations are present for both Daoists and non-Daoists, as well as for Protestants and non-Protestants.

-  - Suggests there is not an overall effect of the "religious" environment.
+There are several potential explanations for this.
+Daoism has strong connections with Traditional Chinese Medicine and other health practices so some Daoist norms, values, and behaviors that promote health may be more diffused across the prefectures where there is a greater presence of Daoism.
+It's also possible that there are more traditional Chinese medicine hospitals in areas with more Daoists.
+For Protestantism, it's congregational nature may be providing additional opportuntiies for social connections and social support in prefectures where Protestantism is stronger.
+Throughout China, Protestant churches are also involved with elder care.
+In many communities, there are senior care facilities that are run by Protestant organizations.

+In contrast to Daoism and Protestantism, a greater presence of Buddhism and Islam is associated with **worse** self-rated health among older adults.
+Again, these associations are present for both Buddhists and and non-Buddhists, as well as for Muslisms and non-Muslims.

+A potential explanation for Islam involves the heavy political pressures that Muslim communities have experienced in the last decade.
+So, it's possible that there is enough social tension in areas with a greater presence of Islam to affect the physical health of all of the people living there.

+Buddhism is trickier.
+I did not expect this for Buddhism at all.
+And I am still considering possible explanations.
+And this certainly a point for further research.
+At the moment, best explanation is that there may be some aspect of the Buddhist belief system that leads to a greater focus on spiritual cultivation than on the physical body or healthier lifestyles.
+Buddhist beliefs, norms, and values may also cause people to have a more negative view towards their own health and therefore report worse self-rated health.

+So all together, these findings indicate that religion is indeed an overlooked characteristic of the social environment that has a considerable impact on individual health.
+The effect of the religious environment on the health of older adults is something different, something MORE than the effect of individual religious involvement.
+AND the religious composition of local areas even affects the health of people who are not religious.

+In thinking about the geographic health disparities in contemporary China, the role of the religious environment needs to be considered, both as a potential resource for improving health and as a potential contributor to negative health outcomes.
+Identifying the mechanisms by which each religion is impacting health outcomes is especially important here.

+I do NOT think the takeaway is that some religions should be promoted for their health benefits and other religions discourage for their health risks, but I do think the takeaway is that the religious environment of local areas is an important factor because of how it shapes the lives and ultimately the health of the people living there.
+And if we can understand more about the mechanisms and processes involved, policy makers and public health officials can make better decisions about the regulation of religion, involving religious groups in efforts to promote health, and developing social and cultural strategies to facilitate healthy lifestyles, particularly among aging populations.
+And, because of the geographic health disparities in China together with the rapid aging of the Chinese population, considerable efforts need to be taken to avoid the further widening of the health gap.

 ## Limitations

-Finally, I want to mention a few limitations to what I've presented here as well as a few ways that I think future research could build on these findings.
+There are a few limitations to what I've presented here as well as a few ways that I think future research could build on these findings.
 First, religious identity is a relatively weak measure of the religious lives of Chinese individuals.
 Far more people believe and practice religion than identify with religion.
 And many people actually believe and practice more than one religion.
-So a religious identity question on a survey in China is only capturing a small skewed part of individual religion.
+So a religious identity question on a survey in China is only capturing a small skewed group of respondents.
 This is the only available question in the CHARLS survey and only 8.5% report a religious identity (5.8% are Buddhist).
-Some better would be level of belief and religious practice.
+Some better survey items would be about respondents' levels of belief and religious practice.

-Self-rated health is a very subjective measure.
-The religious environment may impact ratings of health more than health itself.
+Additionally, self-rated health is a very subjective measure.
+The religious environment may actually impact "ratings" of health more than health itself.

-# Summary
-How does it fit?
-Show us the big picture.
-What is left to answer?
-Point to future research.

----
-Notes:
-* only about 25 slides (for 50 minutes)
-* leave visuals for at least 2 minutes
-* answering question: read "How Woman Can Speak Better in Public"
-  * "Thank for raising that point.
-It is an interesting observation.  "
+However, in my analyses using other dependent variables, I find similar results.
+  - Buddhism and Islam are associated with greater functional limitations, and an increased probability of experiencing body pain.
+  - Daoism and Protestantism are associated with fewer functional limitations.
+  - Daoism is associated wither few chronic illnesses and decreased probability of experiencing body pain.

+## Future analyses

+I think there are several extensions of this project that could build upon these findings in the future.

+The first is developing a study that has stronger measures of potential explanatory mechanisms.
+In particular, I think the role of social networks in these relationships needs further examination.
+So does a greater presence of a religion in an area affect health primarily via the greater presence and greater influence of followers of that religion in social network connections.

+The other possible extension of this project is to investigate whether the religious environment impacts health outcomes via more structural processes.
+For example, is the relationship between Daoism and better health outcomes due to having more Traditional Chinese medicine hospitals and resources in the area?
+There's much more that could be done to try to explain the processes and mechanisms that link the religious environment to individual-level health outcomes.